vhartikainen/protecting-workloads-workshop/docs/workshop/host-layer/assess.md

 # Identifying and Remediating Host Vulnerabilities - Host Layer Round - Assess Phase

-!!! info "Important note!"
-    __We are testing out some new ideas here.
-Some things may not work as expected.
-We appreciate your patience.__

 In the previous Build Phase, you deployed a CloudFormation stack that contains some Amazon EC2 instances behind an application load balancer.
 You are now going to learn about AWS Inspector.